nomis/ggroohauga-pcb/README.rst

 Amplifier Signals GPIOs
 ~~~~~~~~~~~~~~~~~~~~~~~

-Hold all other amplifier GPIOs in a high impedance state until Amplifier
-Power In becomes active (high), to avoid back-powering the amplifier
+Amplifier Power In should only be pulled down, to avoid back-powering the
-components through the UART.
+amplifier microcontroller when mains power is off.

 +------------------------+-------+---------+-----------+-----------+----------+----------+
 | Name                   |  Pin  |  LOLIN  |  DevKitC  |  DevKitM  |  Socket  |  Active  |